DivyanshKushwaha/Lead-Qualification-Bot/README.md

-## Sales Lead Qualification Bot: Multi-Agent System Report
+## Sales Lead Qualification Bot: Multi-Agent System

 This report outlines the development and implementation of a multi-agent system designed to qualify inbound sales leads based on predefined criteria.
 The system includes agents for collecting, evaluating, and routing leads, demonstrating automation capabilities for sales processes.